flashfire1001/C-Cpp-Programming/Notes-During-Programming/C++ learning document.md

 -   same name as class
 -   can be user defined(overload); and default argument are possible
 -   a default constructor is with no argument.
--   DO NOT attach type specifier not even tag
+-   DO NOT attach type specifier not even void tag

 destructors:

 -   destroy an object (de-allocate memory for primary use)
 -   same name as class
 -   NO argument
--   DO NOT attach type specifier not even tag
+-   DO NOT attach type specifier not even void tag

 ### Inheritance